Dan-Banfield/Modded-Game-Example/README.md

 These can be located at Decompiled\lib\armeabi-v7a and Decompiled\assets\bin\Data\Managed\Metadata respectively.

 Next, let's use IL2CPP Dumper GUI to dump the native code.
+//TODO: Add image.

+Once dumped, we should now have a folder called "DummyDll."
+In here, we're interested in the file "Assembly-CSharp."
+Once this file has been located, open it in dnSpy to see the dumped code.
+//TODO: Add image.

+Now, let's look for classes of interest.
+I found the "Player" class which seems to hold the player's Coins, Stamps and Potions.
+Let's modify these values!
+//TODO: Add image.

+Since we're working with ARMv7, we'll need some ARMv7 hex codes.

+ - BA 01 45 E3 1E FF 2F E1 is equal to the value 99857989632.

+Now let's force these variables to always return this high value.
+Open HxD

 ## Switch to another file